Exey/archscope/README.md

 Built in pure Go.
 One engine, every language: drop a file in `internal/lang/` to add another.

-It generalizes [ArchSwiftScope](https://github.com/Exey/ArchSwiftScope) (Swift) and [goscope](https://github.com/Exey/goscope) (Go) into a single language-agnostic tool — the danger index, the architecture/design-pattern detectors, the OOP-vs-POP analysis and the git branching-model classifier are all reworked to span languages.

 ---

 ## ⚡ Generate Report in 10 Seconds